LarsGJobloop/module-d-react-overordnet/README.md

 #### Rendering Strategies

-There are currently a coupl of ways we can create Web Applications / Sites.
+There are currently a couple of ways we can create Web Applications / Sites.

   - Upload a set of **Static** files to a web server, this includes Vanilla HTML, CSS and JS files.
   - Create a minimal HTML and send along enough JavaScript to generate the page on the **Client**.
   - Start a program on a **Server** and have it modify the page based on the incomming request.
   - Any combination of the previous three ways

 To avoid going through the myriad of tools created for any or all of the strategy, we will look at one here.